-Every year during the week before Valentine’s Day, I like to give my family a daily treat.
-So I decided to make everyone a fabric envelope to hold their daily treats.
-I found the inspiration for making these on Pinterest.
+Every year, during the week before Valentine’s Day, I treat my family daily.
+So, I made everyone a fabric envelope to hold their daily treats.
+I found the inspiration for creating these on Pinterest.

-I cannot wait to make some of these adorable envelopes for everyday use too.
+I cannot wait to make some adorable envelopes for everyday use.

 This post contains affiliate links.
-That means that if you purchase from one of these links, I will make a small commission.
+That means I will make a small commission if you purchase from one of these links.

 Fabric Envelope Tutorial